jdevfullstack/PureBasic-Password-Hunter/README.md

 Just see the code and enjoy the simplicity!

-## The Good Old Days
-PureBasic was my first ever programming language, so it reminds me of the good old days.
-Before PureBasic, I first learned Excel formulas, which really captured my interest.
-The very first time I encountered Excel was in college, and it was the IF function presented by the professor that really caught my attention.

 ## Disclaimer
 Please note that this project is presented as a showcase of my work during a specific period.
 It represents a snapshot of my skills and accomplishments